- What We Do

 Investing in Programs to Save Lives and Resources

-In 2011, natural disasters took the lives of nearly 30,000 people, affected more than 200 million others, and caused a record $366 billion in economic damage.
+In 2012, natural disasters took the lives of more than 9,000 people, affected more than 100 million others, and caused $138 billion in economic damage.

 The impact of future disasters is likely to be even more devastating.
 Disasters are expected to become more frequent in the future and to take a greater toll due to climate change, a growing world population, and more people settling in hazard-prone areas.
 With each disaster, development gains may be lost as infrastructure is destroyed, poverty increases, and economic opportunities and livelihoods are interrupted or lost.